 When it comes to earning points and miles, it often pays to focus on flexible, versatile points that can be redeemed in a number of ways.
 Fortunately, American Express offers its own flexible rewards program that allows consumers to earn travel rewards without being tied down to a specific loyalty program or travel currency.
 Here’s how it works.

 How to Earn Membership Rewards Points

 One of the fastest ways to build a stash of Membership Rewards points is to sign up for an American Express credit card that earns these rewards and offers a sign-up bonus.
-One example is The Business Platinum Card® from American Express OPEN, which doles out a sign-up bonus of 40,000 Membership Rewards after you spend $5,000 on your card within 90 days of account opening.
+One example is The Enhanced Business Platinum® Card from American Express OPEN, which doles out a sign-up bonus of 50,000 Membership Rewards points after you spend $5,000 and an extra 50,000 points after you spend an additional $10,000 all on qualifying purchases within your first 3 months of Card Membership.
 Here are a few of the most important card details:

 Using Membership Rewards to Save On Travel

 The American Express Membership Rewards program offers a wide range of options when it comes to saving on travel.
 You can do this one of two ways – either save on travel by booking directly through the American Express website or by transferring your points to one of your favorite hotel or airline loyalty programs.
 If you opt for the first option, you will experience the following benefits:

 - Using the American Express travel portal is easy: Whether you’re booking flights or hotel stays, booking through the American Express travel portal is as easy as booking with any online search engine.

 - There are no black-out dates: When booking travel directly through the American Express travel portal, you don’t have to worry about finagling your schedule to find award availability.
 Since it works like a regular travel portal, there are no black-out dates or capacity controls.